Ashleshk/Python-Program-Codes/README.md

 section.
 Most of the techniques explained here are great when you're working on a large project, and your code would be really repetitive without these things.

+You can experiment with these things freely, but please **don't use these techniques just because you know how to use them.** Prefer the simple techniques from the Basics part instead when possible.
+Simple is better than complex.